Piz Dolf

 Piz Sardona is to the north across a glacier, and to its west Piz Segnas.
 Both Piz Segnas and Piz Dolf show the line of the Glarus thrust in its upper part.
 The easiest access to the area is an aerial cableway to Fil de Cassons from Flims or any of various hikes to this ridge lying southeast of Piz Dolf.
-One route uses the ascent via Val Bargis (the path can be seen on the picture (right) crossing the southern face of Piz Dolf in vegetation).
+One route uses the ascent via Val Bargis.